-If you are thinking of starting out as a freelancer or a contractor, you will very quickly need to get a basic understanding of the IR35 rules.
+If you are thinking of working as a freelancer or a contractor via your own limited company, you need to very quickly get a basic understanding of the IR35 rules.

 The tax avoidance debate in the UK often focuses on the misdeeds of certain wealthy individuals and large multinational companies.
-But away from the national press there is another tax avoidance battle going on between HMRC and the UK’s freelancers and contractors.
+But away from the national press, there is another tax avoidance battle going on between HMRC and the UK’s professional contractors.

 So what are the IR35 rules that you need to know about if you are new to contracting?

 The Intermediaries Legislation (IR35) became law in 2000.

 This tax legislation is designed to determine if a worker is legitimately self-employed – a true freelancer – or a “disguised employee”.